-Call to Action: Are you concerned about the privacy of some of our most vulnerable children?
+Call to Action: Are you concerned about children’s privacy? #LabelsLastaLifetime

 Pupils and parents will not be asked for consent.
 There is no option to refuse.
 Most children are unlikely to be told at all.